01100001/01100001.github.io/_posts/2016-02-12-rtorrent-seedbox.md

 Before you can compile and install a package from source (`xmlrpc-c` in our case), you need to make sure that all its dependencies are installed.
 There are at least three straightforward ways to do so:

-1. Assuming a maintained or fairly recent version of the package is in Ubuntu's software repositories (it is, as a source package, [`xmlrpc-c`](http://packages.ubuntu.com/source/trusty/xmlrpc-c)), run:
+1. Assuming a maintained or fairly recent version of the package is in Ubuntu's software repositories (in our case it is; source package [`xmlrpc-c`](http://packages.ubuntu.com/source/trusty/xmlrpc-c)), run:

 		sudo apt-get build-dep xmlrpc-c